CS410-2015Fall/Group_17_Spoon-Feed-Me/README.md

 1. Navigate to root SpoonFeedMe ionic project folder
 2. Run the following command: ```bower install```</br>
 *Note: I got a 'permission denied' error when I tried running the above.
-In case this happens to you, run the install as root:* ```sudo bower install --allow-root```
+In case this happens to you, run the install as root:* ```sudo bower install --allow-root```</br>
+*Note 2: If you need to install bower, see:* http://bower.io/
 3. Navigate to SpoonFeedMe/www/tests
 4. Run ```karma start unittests.conf.js```